 - team orientation, good communication and organizational skills, ability to work independently

 Are you interested?
-Then we look forward to receiving your application via email by 13th January 2023, in one PDF, to the research training group email@example.com.
-Applications received before 13th January 2023 will be given full consideration.
+Then we look forward to receiving your application via email by 26th January 2024, in one PDF, to the research training group email@example.com.
+Applications received before the 26th January will be given full consideration.
 The review of individual applications will however already start once all documents required have been submitted.
 Applicants are encouraged to name a principal investigator of the research training group, who could act as supervisor (see www.particle-detectors.uni-mainz.de) or indicate which of the research areas (Photon-based Detectors, Ultra-fast data processing and reconstruction, High Performance Detectors) they would like to join.
 Your application should include

 - a detailed curriculum vitae,